cjohansson/emacs-parser-generator/README.md

 ## Grammar

 Grammar consists of `N`, `T`, `P` and `S`, where `N` is non-terminals, `T` is terminals, `P` is productions and `S` is start-production.
-N, T, P consists of lists of one or more strings and symbols.
-When initializing grammar you also set the number of look-ahead to use, like this:
+N, T, P consists of lists of one or more strings and symbols, S is the left-hand-side (LHS) of a production in P. When initializing grammar you also set the number of look-ahead to use, like this:

 * N = `'(S A B C)`
 * T = `'(a b c)`